agrc/gis.utah.gov/about/policy/sgid/index.md

 ### Shelved Data
 {: .text-left }

-We remove datasets from the SGID geodatabase that are no longer current but do have historical value (such as older Census/ACS data or previous arrangements of tax district boundaries).
-Their hosted feature services are tagged as `shelved` and placed in the public "AGRC Shelf" ArcGIS Online group for future reference.
+Over time, we will remove datasets from the SGID geodatabase that are no longer current but continue to have historical value (e.g., Census/ACS data or previous tax district boundaries).
+Their associated hosted feature services will be tagged as `shelved` and placed in the public (AGRC Shelf)[http://utah.maps.arcgis.com/home/group.html?id=8765687b7b0545668fff02d1b750f7a9] ArcGIS Online group for future reference.

 ### Dates in Table Names
 {: .text-left }